 4. They don’t want to make the effort

 Less tech-savvy companies may believe that using social media to control a crisis will require a lot of extra effort.
 But PR experts generally believe this is not the case.
-Especially if the company is already engaged in social media platforms, crisis management can become an extension of this, and potentially prevent a crisis from ever occurring.
+Especially if the company is already engaged in social media platforms, crisis management can become an extension of this (although it will not replace the specialist knowledge and the intimate relationship the PR agencies have with the media), and potentially prevent a crisis from ever occurring.
 The problem occurs if…

 5. They’re not prepared